mconbere/mconbere.github.com/vittles/laws-of-internet-conversation.markdown

 ---
 # Laws of Internet Conversation

 The internet has found itself full of self-indulgent named laws.
-These laws govern internet conversations.
-Possibly for the worse.
+These laws pop up in comments and message boards, and are usually used in a dismissive manner to stifle conversation.
+Here are translations for the unanointed.

 ## [Rule 34](https://en.wikipedia.org/wiki/Rule_34_(Internet_meme))